-Today we mover from Ramdung Base Camp to Ramdung High Camp at around 5550 m.
+Today we moved from Ramdung Base Camp to Ramdung High Camp at around 5550 m.
 We’ll relax in the morning to conserve our energy and head to high camp straight after lunch.
-On arrival at high camp we’ll fuel up in readiness for our summit attempt the following morning.
+On arrival at high camp, we’ll fuel up in readiness for our summit attempt the following morning.

-The next 3 days we spend trekking from Ramdung Base Camp to the Tesi Lapcha (pass) at 5755 m.
+In the next 3 days, we spend trekking from Ramdung Base Camp to the Tesi Lapcha (pass) at 5755 m.
 We enjoy incredible views along the way and the feeling of remoteness is a constant.
-Crossing the Drolambu Glacier is a solid undertaking and we need to fix ropes to assist our porters – and us – in order to scramble up the 160 m rock, snow and ice wall onto the Drolambu Glacier proper.
+Crossing the Drolambu Glacier is a solid undertaking and we need to fix ropes to assist our porters - and us - to scramble up the 160 m rock, snow, and ice wall onto the Drolambu Glacier proper.
 On day 15 we arrive at the Tesi Lapcha and then descend to Parchamo High Camp at 5520 m.
-Our efforts to reach this point are rewarded by stunning views of Tengi Ragi Tau (6938 m), Bigphera Go Shar (6729 m) and a myriad of peaks stretching to the Tibetan border.
+Our efforts to reach this point are rewarded by stunning views of Tengi Ragi Tau (6938 m), Bigphera Go Shar (6729 m), and a myriad of peaks stretching to the Tibetan border.
 From Parchamo High Camp, Parchamo sits directly in front of us, our next challenge waiting.

-Another 3.00 am start has us heading slowly up the glacier towards the steep face of Parchamo.
-With fixed ropes in place we negotiate some crevassed terrain and icy sections.
-Above this the route flattens and we ascend gently to the summit of Parchamo at 6187 m.
-From Parchamo summit we enjoy spectacular mountain views across the Rolwaling and Khumbu valleys and all the way into Tibet.
-8000 m giants Mt Everest, Cho Oyu, Lhotse and Makalu are all clearly visible.
+Another 3.00 am starting has us heading slowly up the glacier towards the steep face of Parchamo.
+With fixed ropes in place, we negotiate some crevassed terrain and icy sections.
+Above this, the route flattens and we ascend gently to the summit of Parchamo at 6187 m.
+From the Parchamo summit, we enjoy spectacular mountain views across the Rolwaling and Khumbu valleys and into Tibet.
+8000 m giants Mt Everest, Cho Oyu, Lhotse, and Makalu are all visible.
 A long descent from Parchamo to Thengbo follows.
 Thengbo is a tiny Sherpa village situated in a beautiful grassy valley surrounded by small streams.
 Overnight at Thengbo (4300 m).
-We include an extra day in our itinerary here to allow for an additional summit attempt if necessary due to weather.
+We include an extra day in our itinerary here to allow for an additional summit attempt if necessary due to the weather.

 Today is an easy and gentle walk downhill to Thame.
 Here we visit the local monastery and enjoy some great local produce.
 Thame is a beautiful Sherpa village and is on the main route for the Tibetan traders and their yaks as they head to the markets at Namche Bazaar having crossed the Nangpa-La (pass).
 Overnight at Thame (3871 m).

-Fly from Lukla to Kathmandu and check in The Hotel.
+Fly from Lukla to Kathmandu and check in at The Hotel.
 Another celebration and party!

 Trip concludes.
 All guests will be conveyed to Kathmandu International Airport to meet their respective flights.